GOP senators unveil ObamaCare overhaul

 Senate Republicans on Thursday unveiled a draft version of their healthcare reform bill that cuts Medicaid, ends penalties for people not buying insurance and reshapes subsidies to low-income users.

-The bill, unveiled by Senate Majority Leader Mitch McConnell, could go to a vote as early as next week.
+The bill, revealed by Senate Majority Leader Mitch McConnell, could go to a vote as early as next week.
 Senate Republicans made the proposal public in a bid to stem criticism that they have been slow to respond to a House version of an ObamaCare overhaul.

 “More Americans are going to get hurt if we do nothing,” McConnell said from the Senate floor.